- Category: About The Board

 Requests for Recordings of Hearings Back to Top

 All board hearings are recorded.
-A tape of the hearing may be obtained by sending a written request that clearly identifies the hearing date and offender's name.
+A recording of the hearing may be obtained by sending a written request that clearly identifies the hearing date and offender's name.
 There is a $10.00 fee charged for duplicating and processing.
 A request must be accompanied by an advance payment for the CD.
 Alternatively, the audio file can be emailed at no cost.

 Notification of Other Releases Back to Top

 By Utah law, a victim may be notified of "other" releases of the offender (UCA 64-13-14-.7).
 "Other" releases are defined as releases other than those granted by the Board at the time of the hearing.
 These releases include:

 - releases to, or from, a community correctional center;